Medical After Hours Answering Service.

 Patient calls don't keep office hours.
 Your front desk does.

 A medical after hours answering service tuned for the calls your practice actually gets after 5pm, weekends, holidays.
 HIPAA-aware intake, symptom triage, appointment booking, and direct paging to the on-call provider for anything that can't wait.
-Two-week build, $2,000 fixed, you own the rig.
+Scoped to your practice in two weeks, then run as a partnership — and the rig is yours.

 § 01Why a medical practice needs an after-hours rig.